 Psychiatric adverse effects are uncommon, although there have been two cases of mania in 30 patients receiving VNS for treatment-refractory depression (Marangell, Rush, George, et al, 2002).

-Recent media coverage in VNS has undoubtedly stimulated interest in this new therapy for treatment-refractory depression.
-We recognise that these 'success stories' can be very attractive for people who have been suffering from chronic depression, but it is important to remember that we are more likely to hear from those people for whom it has worked.
+Media coverage in VNS has undoubtedly stimulated interest in this new therapy for treatment-refractory depression.
+We recognise that these 'success stories' can be very attractive for people who have been suffering from chronic depression, but it is important to remember that we are more likely to hear from those people for whom it has worked than those where it hasn't.

-For those wishing further information on VNS in Dundee, we suggest that you read our VNS Frequently Asked Questions.
+For those wishing further information on VNS for depression in Dundee, we suggest that you read our VNS Frequently Asked Questions.